Shipping Charges Increased After Pickup? Here’s Why It Happens and How to Fix It

 If the parcel is:

-Couriers may add a handling surcharge or treat it as oversize—even if weight is correct.
+Couriers may add a handling surcharge or treat it as oversize—even if the weight is correct.

 Some systems classify the pincode as remote/ODA after the first scan or routing.
 That can add surcharges that were not obvious at booking.